-A more accurate way to call these parts is the genitals.
-Let's see the differences next:
+Although we call it tail, a more accurate way to call these parts is the genitals.
+Here is the difference in the bsf genitals:

 From one researcher's sharing, we can also tell the difference by looking at their stomach or abdomen.
 The upper abdomen of the female is slightly more reddish.
 While the top part of the male abdomen is slightly more bronze.

-But in a crowded love cage, how can we know which is which?
-Let's see:
+Those are some differences for individual flies.
+But in a crowded love cage with lots of flies buzzing around, how can we know which is which?
+Let's explore some ideas next:

 In the breeding area, when we see the flies hanging around the more brightly lit area, then chances are those are the male flies.
-They need the light source to warm up their bodies for mating & also to see the signal from the female flies that she's ready.
+They need the light source to warm up their bodies for mating & also to see the signal from the female flies that she's ready to mate.

-Now when accidentally catching the flies mating, we'll know more clearly which is which.
-It was a bit confusing for us at first, but here you can see.
+So now when you accidentally catch the flies mating, you'll know more clearly which one is male and which one is female.
+It was a bit confusing for us at first, but here you can see the picture below.
 The male is on the left & the female is on the right.
-The male is usually the bigger one.
+The male is also usually (but not always) the bigger one.

 It's not scientifically proven yet or anything.
 But there's some info that a grower shares from her own experience.
 It's sort of like the temperature-dependent sex determination in some reptiles, insects or fish.

-This is one major concern of many growers, that is, they don't have enough female in their population to lay eggs.
+This then addresses one major concern of many growers, that is, they don't have enough female in their population to lay eggs.
 Although this might be totally wrong, it's worth giving it one or two trials.
 Maybe you'll find something that works better.